 For the common French folks:

-- une crêpe = (white) wheat dough = very easy French pancake to make at home: can be garnished with savory or sweet toppings – see the recipe below.
+- une crêpe = (white) wheat batter = very easy French pancake to make at home: can be garnished with savory or sweet toppings – see the recipe below.

-- une galette – buckwheat dough (brown wheat) = usually much larger, thin and crispy kind of French pancake which are made with a special baking tool and request a bit of training.
+- une galette – buckwheat batter = usually much larger, thin and crispy kind of French pancake which is made with a special baking tool and requires a bit of training.
 Here’s a picture of “une galette”.

 But of course, most Bretons won’t agree on that, since for them, the name depends mostly where in Brittany you are from… And the size and thickness of the French pancake.